ReqwerT/labfortasks/report.md

 ## Operating the System and Its Functioning

 To run the system, we first need to download the files from github.
-We should go to the libvirt folder with the terminal and type `vagrant up` as `root`.
+We should go to the libvirt folder with the terminal and type `vagrant up` as `root` or `non-root`.

 ```bash
 cd /libvirt
 vagrant up
 ```
 This command:
-- Starts ubuntu VM with triggers:
+- Starts the Ubuntu virtual machine with triggers and runs the following yml playbooks:
+  - `omv.yml`: This playbook automatically installs omv applications and configures the necessary settings on our OMV virtual machine.
+  - `change_network_nat.yml`: This playbook removes the static IP information we entered to prepare the OMV virtual machine.
+- First, it automatically installs the OMV virtual machine in disk.vmdk using preseed and installs the requirements with Ansible.
-  - First, run the Windows VM with the before up trigger.
+- Starts the Windows virtual machine with the previous trigger.
-  - Windows vm pulls ConfigurationRemotingForAnsible.ps1 from github and runs it
+- The Windows virtual machine retrieves the ConfigurationRemotingForAnsible.ps1 file from GitHub and runs it.
-  - Runs install_qemu.ps1 (enables Hyper-V, installs QEMU)
+- Runs the install_qemu.ps1 file (enables Hyper-V and installs QEMU).
-  - Runs download.ps1 (installs Python, gdown, downloads disk.vmdk, creates disk1.vmdk)
-  - Close windows when finish all steps.
+- Copies the OMV virtual machine we just installed and the adjacent disk1.vmdk disk to the shrunk OMV disk.
+- Once all steps are complete, it shuts down Windows.
-- Starts Debian dualboot install:
+- Starts the Debian dual-boot installation:
 - Static IP {your_default_network}.10
-  - Runs /preseed/auto_debian_install.sh scripts:
+- Runs the /preseed/auto_debian_install.sh scripts:

 ### Ansible Playbooks